Kansas suing maker of ‘Fireball’ for misleading branding - NewsBreak

 Kansas suing maker of ‘Fireball’ for misleading branding

 The bottle may look similar, but most people were not looking close enough at the labeling on the bottle.
-The font and location on the bottle are small so consumers would have to look closely to see the bottle states it’s, “Malt Beverage With Natural Whisky & Other Flavors and Carmel Color”.
+The font and location on the bottle are small, so consumers would have to look closely to see the bottle states, “Malt Beverage With Natural Whisky & Other Flavors and Carmel Color.”
 The lawsuit said using these terms was a clever “turn of phrase” knowing consumers might not read the fine print, which could mislead them into thinking it contained distilled spirits.

 Kansas is one of the states joining the lawsuit.Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.